Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Calibration Program -- Data and Simulations

 Monoenergetic neutrons were produced with the Tandem Van de Graaff accelerator via the reaction $^{51}$V(p,n)$^{51}$Cr \cite{vanadium, LafreniereThesis}.
-The energies of the neutrons produced by this reaction are the proton energy minus 1564~keV, the Q-value of the reaction so that a mono-energetic proton beam and thin target produce a mono-energetic neutron beam.
+The energies of the neutrons produced by this reaction are the proton energy minus 1564~keV, the Q value of the reaction so that a monoenergetic proton beam and thin target produce a monoenergetic neutron beam.
 The energy resolution of the neutron beam is significantly enhanced when the proton energy is at one of the many sharp resonances shown in Fig.~\ref{resonance Vanadium}.
 The data considered here were taken at resonances VII, VIII, and XI, corresponding to neutron energies of 50, 61, and 97~keV, respectively.
-These three $^{51}$V(p,n)$^{51}$Cr resonances were chosen to align on and between the neutron scattering resonances shown in Fig.~\ref{cross-section FC}, with the 50- and 97-keV neutrons on-resonance and the 61-keV neutrons off-resonance for scattering on fluorine.
+These three $^{51}$V(p,n)$^{51}$Cr resonances were chosen to align on and between the neutron scattering resonances shown in Fig.~\ref{cross-section FC}, with the 50- and 97-keV neutrons on resonance and the 61-keV neutrons off resonance for scattering on fluorine.

 Figure~\ref{setup} illustrates the experimental setup for neutron beam data.
 The PICO-0.1L test chamber sits directly downstream of the $^{51}$V target, with a penetration through the chilled water bath giving neutrons a direct path to the quartz vessel.
-The details of this penetration changed between the 2013 and 2014 datasets, as reflected in the analysis in Section~\ref{S: Analysis}.
+The details of this penetration changed between the 2013 and 2014 datasets, as reflected in the analysis in Sec.\ \ref{S: Analysis}.
 Two $^3$He neutron counters monitor the beam flux, one immediately below the $^{51}$V target and one below the PICO-0.1L water bath.
 These counters provide the neutron flux normalization described in Sec.~\ref{flux} and provide live feedback to ensure that the proton beam stays at the peak of the selected $^{51}$V(p,n)$^{51}$Cr resonance during data taking.